 The Executive Summary is the top section in any marketing plan.
-It contains the product or services purpose, and summarizes the entire marketing plan.
-Although, this is not a public document, done right, it gives a high level glimpse into the full marketing plan for those it is presented to.
+It contains the purpose of the product or services and summarizes the entire marketing plan.
+Although this is not a public document, done right, it gives a high-level glimpse into the full marketing plan for those it is presented to.

-Market demographics relates to market segmentation.
-Marketers divide the audiences in different segments, such as, age, gender or on the basis on income level.
+Market demographics relate to market segmentation.
+Marketers divide the audiences in different segments, such as age, gender, or on the basis of income level.
 Who Are the Best customers for our product?
 We must know the right audiences to target.

-Market growth relates to the changing demand for the particular product or services.
-Marketers must anticipate the future growth for any product on the basis of previous and current trend analysis and try to find the hidden patterns to better facilitate the customers in the next couples of years.
+Market growth relates to the changing demand for the particular product or service.
+Marketers must anticipate the future growth for any product on the basis of previous and current trend analysis and try to find the hidden patterns to better facilitate the customers in the next couple of years.
 This section of the marketing plan demands great market research and analysis.

-SWOT analysis is matrix of strengths, weaknesses, opportunities and threats.
+SWOT analysis is a matrix of strengths, weaknesses, opportunities, and threats.
 If we look around us, we can identify thousands of business opportunities, but the point is, very few of them are feasible for implementation.

-SWOT analysis is a useful technique, which help us to identify the key strengths and weaknesses within the company.
-Through SWOT analysis, we identify the real opportunities and threats to the company which might affect the future market growth.
+SWOT analysis is a useful technique, which helps us to identify the key strengths and weaknesses within the company.
+Through SWOT analysis, we identify the real opportunities and threats to the company which might affect future market growth.
 It consists of both internal and external factors.